nicehero/MongoHpp/README.md

-A easy c++11 mongodb library,depend on mongoc,And no boost!!!!
+A easy c++11 mongodb driver library,depend on mongoc,And no boost!!!!

 Only header files!!!